 Description of separate caves

-There is no place for illusions about this chapter – words can not describe the incredible richness of artistic and phylosophical messages emanated by thousands of sculptures, drawings and inscriptions in Ellora.
+There is no place for illusions about this chapter – words can not describe the incredible richness of artistic and philosophical messages emanated by thousands of sculptures, drawings, and inscriptions in Ellora.
 Below you will find just an attempt to list the caves and outline some of their values.

 These caves, numbered from 1 to 12, were created in 630 – 700 AD (or in 400 – 800 AD?).
 Newest are Caves 11 and 12, oldest is Cave 6.
 These are the largest Buddhist cave temples in India.

 Most structures (all except Cave No.10) are viharas – Buddhist monasteries.
 Here they are large, multi-storeyed premises with apartments, kitchens and other rooms making them suitable for living.
 Some have shrines with Buddhas.

 - Cave 1 – vihara with eight small cells.
 Possibly served as a granary for other viharas, comparatively simple design with little adornment.